 Skin Hygiene: The Balance of Cleansing and Caring

 In order for skin to look its best, we need to maintain a balance between cleansing our skin and preserving its natural properties.
 Skin physically functions to protect you from environmental pollutants, pesky allergens, toxic chemicals, and other infectious agents.
 It also works internally to protect you from water loss, regulate your body heat, and help your body maintain homeostasis.
+Wondering how to clean your face really good?
 The best cleanser for your skin should be able to cleanse thoroughly, without disrupting your skin’s natural processes or stripping away its essential natural oils.

 What to Look for in a Cleanser